 As a growing B2B enterprise, you’ll know that competition within your industry is fierce.
-To stay ahead of the curve, you should be consistently growing your accounts, playing to your strengths and developing a watertight plan for exponential growth; one that focuses on both progress and innovation.
+To stay ahead of the curve, you should be consistently growing your accounts, playing to your strengths and developing a watertight business plan for exponential growth; one that focuses on both progress and innovation.
 However, as a B2B enterprise, simply planning for your success isn’t enough.
 You need to be proactive in targeting and effectively reaching your prospective audience, all whilst keeping your competitors at bay.

 Targeting the right audience with a tactical B2B marketing campaign requires a different approach to traditional marketing strategies.
 As the simplicity of the traditional business to consumer journey is replaced with the longer sales cycles and lead-generation pressures of a B2B journey, selling business to business is a completely different ball game.